Building » +Northampton – Cathedral Church of Our Lady and St Thomas of Canterbury

 Description

-The church is of cruciform plan, consisting of nave with aisles and western apse (the sanctuary and nave of E. W. Pugin’s church), with eastern extensions of 1960 consisting of a tower over the crossing, transepts, chancel and south chancel chapel and north porch.
+The church is of cruciform plan, consisting of nave with aisles and western apse (the sanctuary and nave of E.W.
+Pugin’s church), with eastern extensions of 1960 consisting of a tower over the crossing, transepts, chancel and south chancel chapel and north porch.

-The E. W. Pugin building is Decorated Gothic in style, built of rock-faced Ancaster and Ketton stone, with a banded slate roof.
+The E.W.
+Pugin building is Decorated Gothic in style, built of rock-faced Ancaster and Ketton stone, with a banded slate roof.
 It consists of a nave and aisles of five bays, with an addition of 1960 at the west end of the south aisle, faced in brick and built as a baptistery.
 Paired clerestory windows with Dec tracery, surmounted by hoodmoulds rising as pointed gables, the pinnacles of which now break though the extended eaves of the roof (Pugin designed a parapet here, which no doubt gave maintenance problems).
 At the apsidal west end there are taller windows to the former sanctuary, two lights then three, the larger windows with taller gables.
 There is a Gothic west doorway in the centre of the apse, formed in 1960 when the building was re-orientated.

 The 1960 work is in a plainer Early English style, and is faced in Stamford brick, with stone plinths and reconstituted stone for the dressings.
 At the junction with Pugin’s nave there is a broad, squat crossing with clasping corner buttresses, narrow lancet windows to light the interior and shorter windows on the upper belfry stage; above these a semi-embattled parapet.
 Short transepts with corner buttresses and high-level circular windows project to north and south, that to the south linking to the 1825 chapel.
 The tall gabled chancel also has corner buttresses, and stepped lancet windows; it is flanked by a chapel on the north side and entrance porch on the south side, each recessed behind the line of the east front, with single east lancet windows and raised parapet gables.

 Inside, Pugin’s nave is broad and high.
 Arcades of clustered columns on high plinths have capitals of richly carved naturalistic foliage, with polychrome figures of bishops and saints at the springing of the hood moulds.
 A moulded band runs from east to west at clerestory sill level, upon which sit wall posts rising to a fine and complex timber roof with an open raised section with scissor braces and multiple rafters.
 The clerestory windows are paired trefoils with circular quatrefoil tracery lights; the aisle windows are circular, with elaborate Dec tracery set within pointed arch recesses.
 There are arched bay divisions in the aisles, with circular openings in the spandrel adjoining the nave arcading.
 Confessionals give off the north aisle, and the 1960 baptistery at the west end of the south aisle has now been converted to WCs.
-Alongside this at the west end of the nave (E. W. Pugin’s sanctuary) a choir loft has been inserted (circa 1960).
+Alongside this at the west end of the nave (E.W.
+Pugin’s sanctuary) a choir loft has been inserted (circa 1960).
 Tall two- and three-light west windows with Dec tracery and stained glass (described below), and carved polychromatic corbels to the wall posts, with angels bearing musical instruments.

 At the crossing, arches with plain chamfered mouldings, dating from 1960.
 The raised crossing is lit by two windows on each side, there is a flat ceiling divided into compartments, with a central circular trap to allow for the lowering of the bell.
-As in the nave, the walls are plaster and painted, but in the northwest corner is an attached internal stone turret providing access to the belfry stage, a quirky touch.
+As in the nave, the walls are plastered and painted, but in the northwest corner is an attached internal stone turret providing access to the belfry stage, a quirky touch.
 The short transepts project to north and south; that to the north has an organ gallery.
-The sanctuary is square-ended and has a painted ceiling decorated by Hardman Powell & Co. of Birmingham; tall flanking Blessed Sacrament chapel to south and entrance porch from car park to the north
+The sanctuary is square-ended and has a painted ceiling decorated by Hardman Powell & Co. of Birmingham; tall flanking Blessed Sacrament chapel to south and entrance porch from car park to the north.

 The main furnishings are as follows:

-• Stained glass at the west end (E. W. Pugin’s chancel) by Hardman, dating from circa 1864.
+• Stained glass at the west end (E.W.
+Pugin’s chancel) by Hardman, dating from circa 1864.
 Includes depictions of saints with local associations: St Crispin, patron of shoemakers, St Edmund, St Dorothy, St Hubert (patron of hunters), St Thomas Becket.
 At the bottom of the central window notable ecclesiastical antiquities of Northampton: the Eleanor Cross, the church of the Holy Sepulchre and St Peter’s.

 • Nineteenth century stained glass in the chancel from the former Catholic chapel at Ashby St Legers.

-• One south clerestory stained glass window erected to the memory of Bishop Wareing by the clergy of the diocese, depicting the Bishop presenting the chapel of St Felix to St William.
+• One south clerestory stained glass window erected to the memory of Bishop Wareing by the clergy of the diocese, depicting the bishop presenting the chapel of St Felix to St William.

 • In the Blessed Sacrament chapel, east window by Joseph Nuttgens, 1998, depicting the Last Supper, Crucifixion and Noli me tangere.